presnick/ProgramsInformationPeople/_sources/Functions/Variablesandparametersarelocal.rst

     print y

+Try running this in Codelens.
 If you press the 'last >>' button you will see an error message.
 When we try to use ``y`` on line 6 (outside the function) Python looks for a global variable named ``y`` but does not find one.
 This results in the
 error: ``Name Error: 'y' is not defined.``

 The variable ``y`` only exists while the function is being executed ---